zfs-old-crap/linkytime/docs/DeveloperGuide.md

 ### Commands
 This section explains the general implementation of all commands.
-The implementation of all commands can be split into 2 general implementation flow, commands with a parser and commands without.
+The implementation of all commands in LinkyTime can be split into two general implementation flows: commands with a parameter parser, and commands without.

 #### Commands with a parser
 This section explains the general implementation of all commands that requires a parser to handle additional user input.